grzbpc/citizen-knowledge/src/posts/post-11-pardon-for-sale.md

 chapterTitle: Discretion as Power
 subheading: The Cost of Enforcement
 description: "A rapper paid £450,000 for access to the pardon power.
 A White House aide says no application was ever filed."
+book_reference: "This entry illustrates how discretionary power creates an informal market in access, running alongside a formal process that claims to weigh cases on their merits."
+---
 ---

 ### The story